jmalley/jmalley.github.io/_posts/2014-06-02-barely-avoiding-disaster.markdown

  </ol>

 It is [much easier][cookbook] to start from scratch with an SD, rather than move an existing chroot onto it.

+EDIT: I should note that running the chroot off the SD card came with its own set of problems.
+Performance seems to be the same, but I had to wrestle some permissions issues again to get it to work completely, including adding my username to the 'root' group.
+Beyond that, so far so good.
+An added benefit is that if I (or someone) accidentally turns off developer mode on my Pixel, wiping everything, I will still have my chroot in a safe place.

 [cookbook]: http://tomwwolf.com/chromebook-14-compedium/chromebook-crouton-cookbook/